Welcome to Blackbirds!

 Blackbirds Class Teacher

-Hello, My name is Miss Lawton and I have been at Bradley Barton for 2 years and I am delighted to be the Year 1 Teacher this year!
-My favourite subject is Mathematics and I am passionate about children learning mathematics in a practical and enjoyable way.
-I was very pleased to become part of the Maths Team last year.
-I am currently learning more about child psychology and I am fascinated about how children learn!
+Hello, My name is Miss Lawton and I have been at Bradley Barton for 3 years and I am delighted to be the Year 1 Teacher!
+This year, I will be leading Mathematics in Key Stage 1.
+My favourite subject is Mathematics and I am passionate about children learning maths in a practical and enjoyable way.

 Blackbirds Class Commitments